Anoobis5/stock-analysis/README.md

 ## Summary

 Our original analysis was able to inform Steve and his family that DQ was not the best 'green stock' for them to invest in.
 By refactoring our Stock Market Database VBA Macro, we were able to have our code loop through all of the tickers and generate the total volumes.
 This gave Steve and his parents a comprehensive table of the total volumes of desireable stocks.
-This table gave a guide on how stocks moved between 2017-2018, and where they should invest.
+These tables gave a guide on how stocks moved between 2017-2018, and where they should invest.
 Our refactored code also allows for Steve, or other future users of the code to be able to introduce more datasets of data for future years of Stock Market values.

-While refacorting our VBA code greatly helped Steve and his parents, some advantages and disadvantages of refactoring code are:
+While refacorting our VBA code greatly helped Steve and his parents, some advantages and disadvantages of refactoring the code are:

 #### Advantages: